JonasGrabbe/GradientDecentOnManifolds/README.md

 ### Project Structure
 The project is organized into the following directories:

+### Project Goals
+The main objectives of this project are as follows:
+- [x] Implement the stochastic gradient descent algorithm on Riemannian manifolds as described in Bonnabel's paper.
+- [ ] Analyze the performance and convergence properties of the implemented algorithm.
+- [ ] Apply the algorithm to real-world datasets and compare its performance with traditional gradient descent methods.
+- [ ] Investigate the potential for integrating the min-max solutions approach presented by Jevnikar, Malchiodi, and Wu.

 ### References
 [1] Bonnabel, S. (2013).
 Stochastic gradient descent on Riemannian manifolds. arXiv preprint arXiv:1111.5280.
 Link [2] Jevnikar, A., et al. (2021).
 Min-max solutions for super sinh-Gordon equations on compact surfaces. arXiv preprint 2102.00709.
 Link
 [3] Chan, S., et al. (2021).
-Decentralized Riemannian Gradient Descent on the Stiefel Manifold. arXiv preprint arXiv:2102.0709.
+Decentralized Riemannian Gradient Descent on the Stiefel Manifold. arXiv preprint arXiv:2102.07091.
 Link